offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 )
 ```

 This factored expression reduces the number of additions and multiplications happening.
-However, notice that many of the computations in this expression are repeating.
+However, notice that many of the nested expressions in this expression are repeating.
 For example, notice how the block ...

 ```
 Pr(A→A|z) * (